Introduction to Web Testing Application

 2. The target audience

 This is a very important factor to consider in web application testing tools.
-The target audience of your website also gives insight on the type of web testing application browsers that it will have to cater to.
+The target audience of your website also gives insight into the type of web testing application browsers that it will have to cater to.
 Find out who your target audience is and the kind of browsers that they use.
 Also, find out the kind of connection speeds that they most often use.
 Find out if they use intra-organization connections, which typically have high-speed connections, or use internet-wide connections.

-The kind of performance expected on the client side: You also need to understand the kind of performance that is expected on the client side, like how fast the pages load, the speed at which animations load, and applets and other website additions load and run.
+The kind of performance expected on the client-side: You also need to understand the kind of performance that is expected on the client-side, like how fast the pages load, the speed at which animations load, and applets and other website additions load and run.

 3. The server downtimes

 Make no mistake- there will be server downtimes.
 No server is up 100 percent of the time.
-The question here is whether the downtime for content upgrades and maintenance and server upgrades be allows, and how much downtime would be allowed.
+The question here is whether the downtime for content upgrades and maintenance and server upgrades be allowed, and how much downtime would be allowed.

 Other Questions to ask before Web Testing Application

-- What is the kind of encryption, firewall, password protection and other security that would be required, and how can it be tested?
+- What is the kind of encryption, firewall, password protection, and other security that would be required, and how can it be tested?

 - What is the reliability of the website’s internet connections, and how would that impact the requirements and testing a web application of backup and redundant connections?